billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

+Once you have verified that the settings in ZAP are correct, you can proceed to set the correct configuration in the browser you will use for testing.

-#### C4.2.2 Browser
+#### C4.2.2 Browser proxy address

-The browser should be set up to use a proxy at 'localhost' and port 8080.
+When the browser and the proxy are on the same computer, the proxy address in the browser should be configured to use a proxy at "localhost" and port 8080.

 Firefox manages this in **Preferences** --> **Advanced** --> **Network** --> **Connection, as shown below.